Fyzzx/Tube-Plot-using-Finite-Element-Method/README.txt

 README

+Required files are Tubeplot.py , first_der.py , and seconder_der.py.
+DriveTubePlot.py is a test function which provides inputs to tubeplot.

-This code requires very few inputs in order to make a nice tube plot with optional end cap (MATLAB only).
+This code requires very few inputs in order to make a nice tube plot.
 The MATLAB version of this code is much nicer looking than the matplotlib python version. first_der and second_der files are required as they are the finite element 1st and 2nd derivatives used in creating the shape.